Catawba River – Rock Hill, South Carolina

 South Carolina | SC Picture Project | York County Photos | Catawba River

 The Catawba River, named for the Catawba Indian tribe, begins in the Blue Ridge Mountains near Asheville, North Carolina.
 It enters South Carolina through Rock Hill, winds through the Piedmont, and drains into the Lake Wateree reservoir.
-There it converges with the Big Wateree Creek and becomes the Wateree River.
+There it converges with the Big Wateree Creek to become the Wateree River.
 The 217-mile-long course was declared a Scenic River by Governor Mark Sanford in 2008.

 Reflections on the Catawba River